MSFT-Innovation-Hub-India/FoundryIQ-kb-Sample1/README.md

 ├── ops/                          # One-time administrative scripts
 │   ├── create_knowledge_sources.py   # Creates knowledge sources from indexes and web search
 │   ├── create_kb.py                  # Creates the knowledge base that orchestrates sources
+│   ├── delete_knowledge_source.py    # Removes a knowledge source reference from a knowledge base
 │   └── list_indexes.py               # Utility to list all indexes in your search service
 └── README.md                     # This file
 ```